austinbhale/clang-tidy-html/README.md

 Install [Clang-Tidy](http://clang.llvm.org/extra/clang-tidy/) to use for your C/C++ source files.

 You will need bash or some other terminal to execute the script.
-Download Python [here](https://www.python.org/downloads/).
+Download Python 3 or higher [here](https://www.python.org/downloads/).

 When running clang-tidy on your files, be sure to pipe it into a new log file of checks: